Travancore Cochin Republican Praja Party

 The Travancore Cochin Republican Praja Party was a political party in Travancore-Cochin, India.
 The party was floated in 1951 by a group of wealthy plantation owners, led by A.V.
-George.
+George from Kottayam.
+This sector of plantation owners distrusted the Indian National Congress following the independence of India.
 A.V.
 George was the general secretary of the party and A.C.M.
 Anthraper was its president.
 The party had a right-wing profile.